AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-portfolios/review-requested-projects.md

 * Change the project status to **Requested**.
 * Complete the Business Case of the project and submit it for approval.
-  For more information about completing a Business Case for a project, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+  For more information about completing a Business Case for a project, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 You can review requested projects in the following areas of Adobe Workfront: